 - In a mixing bowl, combine the eggplant mixture with the remaining olive oil and all the rest of the ingredients and stir together.

-If you like this vegetable-based appetizer, you might also enjoy …
+If you like this eggplant-based appetizer, you might also enjoy …

 See lots more easy vegan appetizers & snacks.